Social housing support is housing provided to people who are assessed as being unable to provide accommodation from their own resources.

 Right to live in Ireland- You must have a legal right to remain in the State on a long term basis (if you are from another country).

-Income – your net income must not be higher that the limits for your household composition as specified in national legislation.
+Income – your household's net income in the 12 months prior to your application must not be higher that the limits for your household composition as specified in national legislation.
 For Cork City Council, the income limits range from €35,000 annual net income (for a single applicant) up to €42,000 annual net income (for a household of 3 adults and 4 or more children).
-More details on the income limits and how income is assessed in outlined in the Income Limits and Household Means information document below:
+Please see further information on the income limits and how your net income is assessed under the Household Means Policy below.

 Alternative Accommodation – you must not own, or have access, to a house or other property that you could live in.